pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-ai/index.md

 This inspires two objectives we have in developing Pulumi AI.

-The first goal is to avoid the need to even think about "the details of" IaC during the discovery and phase of development.
-With the `pulumi-ai` CLI, you can iterate using only natural language, keeping your mental abstraction separate from implementation details, and focus only on the key results - did I get the externally visible outputs I requested?

-Our second aim is enabling the use of higher-level components whenever they are available.
-Pulumi AI does this today, for example, by favoring use of the higher level `awsx` and `eks` packages over the raw primitives in its output.
-This ensures that Pulumi solves complex problems in simple and composable ways when possible, and writes  lower level code when it must, just like an expert (human!)
+The first is to enable Pulumi AI to use higher-level components when available, so that it is working at the right level of abstraction for the problem at hand.
+Pulumi AI does this today, for example, by favoring use of the higher level `awsx` and `eks` packages over the raw primitives from the `aws` package in its output.
+This ensures that Pulumi AI solves complex problems in simple and composable ways when possible, but falls down into lower level building blocks when it must.
+Just like an expert (human!)
 Pulumi developer would do when given the same set of tasks.

+The second is to avoid the need to even think about IaC during the discovery and development phase.
+With the `pulumi-ai` CLI, you can iterate using only natural language, keeping your mental model abstraction out of the details, and focused only on the results - did I get the externally visible outputs I requested?

-Both of these goals are important, and each of them inspires our roadmap for Pulumi AI.
+All of these are important, and each of them represents a direction of our investment in Pulumi AI.

 ## The Future